Jeffery-Zhou/Jeffery-Zhou.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our new pager on <b>Imitating Learning for Tool-based Garment Folding</b> has been accepted in <i>IEEE Transactions on Industrial Informatics</i>, 2023
+Our new paper on <b>Imitating Learning for Tool-based Garment Folding</b> has been accepted in <i>IEEE Transactions on Industrial Informatics</i>, 2023